zilliztech/milvus-backup/README.md

 # Milvus-backup

-Milvus-backup is a tool to backup and recovery Milvus data.
+Milvus-backup is a tool to backup and recover Milvus data.
 It can be used as a command line or an API server.

 Milvus-backup needs to visit Milvus proxy and minio cluster.
 Currently, Milvus-backup get these configs by reading `milvus.yaml` file.
 Same behaviour as Milvus.
 A default `milvus.yaml` is in `milvus-backup/configs/`.
 You can replace it with the config of your cluster.
 Both command line and REST API server need it.